homerquan/knot/README.md

 What is Knot
 ------------

+Inspired by mongo-connector, which link mongo with solr or elastic search.
 Knot is an effort to combine both merits and create an async connector between two data platforms.
 A graph data platform who can read/write standard graph such as json-ld and GraphML http://graphml.graphdrawing.org into Mongo and translate change in Mongo into vertices and edges into the Graph DB -- Run complexity graph analysis on graph db directly and keep persistent on MangoDB.

 Goal:
   * Following paths of graph in conventional data storage (MangoDB)